AMReX-Codes/amrex/Docs/sphinx_documentation/source/Testing.rst

 Each night, we automically run a suite of tests, both on AMReX itself, and on a most of the major application codes that use it as a framework.
-We use an in-house test runner script to manage this operation, originally developed by Michael Zingale for the Castro code, and later expanded to other applitation codes as well.
+We use an in-house test runner script to manage this operation, originally developed by Michael Zingale for the Castro code, and later expanded to other application codes as well.
 The results for each night are collected and stored on a web page; see https://ccse.lbl.gov/pub/RegressionTesting/ for the latest set of results.

 Running the test suite locally